AT&T: Political involvement

 According to OpenSecrets, AT&T was the fourteenth-largest donor to United States federal political campaigns and committees from 1989 to 2019, having contributed more than US$84.1 million, 42% of which went to Republicans and 58% of which went to Democrats.
-As an example, in 2005, AT&T was among 53 entities that contributed the maximum of $250,000 to the second inauguration of President George W. Bush.
+In 2005, AT&T was among 53 entities that contributed the maximum of $250,000 to the second inauguration of President George W. Bush.
 Bill Leahy, representing AT&T, sits on the Private Enterprise Board of the American Legislative Exchange Council (ALEC).
 ALEC is a nonprofit organization of conservative state legislators and private sector representatives that drafts and shares model state-level legislation for distribution among state governments in the United States.

 During the period of 1998 to 2019, the company expended US$380.1 million on lobbying in the United States.
 A key political issue for AT&T has been the question of which businesses win the right to profit by providing broadband internet access in the United States.
 The company has also lobbied in support of several federal bills.
 AT&T supported the Federal Communications Commission Process Reform Act of 2013 (H.R.
 3675; 113th Congress), a bill that would make a number of changes to procedures that the U.S. Federal Communications Commission (FCC) follows in its rulemaking processes.
 The FCC would have to act in a more transparent way as a result of this bill, forced to accept public input about regulations.
 AT&T's Executive Vice President of Federal Relations, Tim McKone, said that the bill's "much needed institutional reforms will help arm the agency with the tools to keep pace with the Internet speed of today's marketplace.
 It will also ensure that outmoded regulatory practices for today's competitive marketplace are properly placed in the dustbin of history."